mika-f/SakuraShaderSharp/README.md

+# DO NOT USE THIS SHADERS AS IT IS OF POOR QUALITY

 # SakuraShaderSharp

 > ATTENTION: All shaders written in the original HLSL do not exists because they were written in C#.